• Gluten-Free Recipes

 • Work in the butter just until the mixture is very crumbly.
 If using any add-ins, stir them in now.

-• In a small bowl bowl, whisk together the eggs and milk.
+• In a small bowl, whisk together the eggs and milk.
 Add the liquid ingredients to the dry ingredients.
-Stir together to combine and a dough forms.
+Stir together to combine and form a dough.
+Note that the dough will be very wet.
+Place the bowl of dough in the fridge for about 20 minutes, or until it hydrates and firms up a bit.

 • Line a baking sheet with parchment and sprinkle it with oat flour.